Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 Keep in mind, that when I use words like “generous” and “equitable,” I’m talking about overall energy.

-I’m also asking you to look down from a high altitude over a very long course of time.
+I’m asking you to look down from a high altitude over a longer course of time.

 Someone you care about might at this moment not be “generous” or able to exchange energy equally with you, but over the course of your life they have been a generous soul.